We’re going to teach you how to clean a Cricut mat and make it sticky again.

 What is adhesive remover?

-Adhesive removers are strong solvents that will dissolve some of the adhesive (the sticky glue) on your mat, helping you remove all the gunk that is stuck to it.
+They are strong solvents that will dissolve almost all the adhesive (the sticky glue) on your mat, helping you remove all the gunk that is stuck to it.

 Warning: This process will strip your cutting mat of adhesive, so you may have to reapply adhesive to restick your mat.
-Don’t worry, I’ll walk you through it.
+Don’t worry, I’ll walk you through it and you’ll be back to having sticky cutting mats in no time!

 Which adhesive remover should you use?